Join the Friends of the Hocken Collections

 - Publication of A Journal of Their Own: An Index to "Art in New Zealand," 1928-1946

-- Computerisation of the Otago Daily Times headline indexes for the period 1946-1980
+- Digitisation of the Otago Daily Times headline indexes for the period 1946-1980

 Meetings and annual dinner

-Annual meetings are held each August and a management committee meets about five times a year.
+Annual meetings are held each August and a management committee meets ten times a year.

 In addition, the Friends hold a commemorative dinner each year on 2 September, the anniversary of the date on which Dr Hocken signed the Deed of Trust presenting his library to the people of New Zealand.
-A different historical theme and venue are selected each year, and the Society uses this annual occasion to promote the Hocken Collections among various sections of the community.
+A different historical theme and venue are selected each year, and the Society uses this annual occasion to promote the Hocken Collections.